-- (a) In the event of the death of an immediate family member, an employee who is not on unpaid leave of absence shall be entitled to compassionate leave, at their regular rate of pay, for three days.
-The employee may be entitled to two additional days off, without pay, to travel in conjunction with the compassionate leave day. - (b) Immediate family is defined as spouse (including common-law), child, stepchild, parent, brother, sister, mother-in-law, father-in-law, stepparent, stepsibling, sister-in-law, brother-in-law, grandparents, grandchild and a relative permanently residing in the employee's household or with whom the employee permanently resides.
+(a) In the event of the death of an immediate family member, an employee who is not on unpaid leave of absence shall be entitled to compassionate leave, at their regular rate of pay, for three days.
+The employee may be entitled to two additional days off, without pay, to travel in conjunction with the compassionate leave day.

+(b) Immediate family is defined as spouse (including common-law), child, stepchild, parent, sibling, parent-in-law, stepparent, stepsibling, sibling-in-law, grandparents, grandchild and a relative permanently residing in the employee's household or with whom the employee permanently resides.